10 of the most beautiful theatres in the world

 Minack Theatre, Cornwall, England

-The Minack in Porthcurno, Cornwall was the brainchild of Rowena Cade, who built the theatre at the end of her garden for a group of local amateur players.
-To this day, the venue is still used solely by amateur groups who perform a season of 17 plays.
+The Minack in Porthcurno, Cornwall was the brainchild of Rowena Cade, who built the theatre at the end of her garden for a group of local players.
+Ninety years on the theatre is a major visitor attraction and runs a full programme of live performance including music, drama, opera and children's theatre.

 The Seebühne, Lake Constance, Austria